 How has the intellectual property landscape in this market evolved over the years?

-Over time, more than 14,500 patents related to target protein degradation technologies have been filed / granted to various industry and non-industry players, indicating the rising level of R&D activity in this field.
+Over time, more than 14,500 patents related to TPD technologies have been filed / granted to various industry and non-industry players, indicating the rising level of R&D activity in this field.
 During the given time period, majority of the patents (7,955) were filed / granted in North America.
 Within this region, the maximum number of patents (7,882) have been filed in the US.
 This is followed by Europe where 4,508 patents were filed / granted.
 The number of patents is indicative of the significant amount of research activity taking place in these regions.

 What kind of partnership models are commonly adopted by industry stakeholders?